KatelynGreene/Katelyn_Greene_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a 5th year Biomedical Engineering PhD student studying bone and muscle changes in (1) astronauts during long duration spaceflight and (2) older adults with obesity undergoing intentional weight loss.
+I'm a 5th year Biomedical Engineering PhD candidate studying bone and muscle changes in (1) astronauts during long duration spaceflight and (2) older adults with obesity undergoing intentional weight loss.

 I am supported by an NIH Ruth L. Kirschstein Predoctoral Fellowship (NRSA F31) from the National Institute on Aging.